nhs-pt/hospitals/README.md

 Portuguese National Health Service.

-For a description of each variable and data sources used to assemble this dataset browse the documentation with `?hospitals`
+For a description of each variable and data sources used to assemble this dataset browse the documentation with `?hospitals`.

 ## Installation